TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (1) Simulations:
 -----------------

-The main scripts for running the simulation study.
+The scripts that were used for running the simulation study.
-Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2--C8 in the Web Appendix.
+Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2-C8 in the Web Appendix.
 Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix).

 The script run_5X_low_pro_50.R in the Main_run folder, contains one set of arguments, for running the first row of argument_mat, for $k=5$, $(\pi_{as} = 0.5$, and low $\pi_{pro})$ as in Table 2 (Scenario A) of the main text, where both the principal score and the outcome model are correctly specified (left side).